Salt deformation: Tectonic stress

 Evolutionary diagram showing diapir development during thin-skinned extension.
 Modified from Vendeville & Jackson, 1992.

 Tensional stress

 Tensional stress affects salt structure deformation by (1) forming fractures in the overlying rocks, thinning of overburden and reduction of strength of overburden, (2) developing a graben in overburden that favors gravitational differential loading.
 Most salt diapirs in the world were initiated during regional extension, implying that salt diapirism is primarily activated by tensional stress.

 Tensional stress leads to thin-skinned extension, which stretches the overburden but not the salt layer in the base.
 Deformation of salt structures from thin-skinned extension can be divided into three stages.
-However, it is important to note that diapir does not need to go through all these stages, depending on the amount and rate of extension, density of overburden, etc.
+However, diapir does not need to go through all these stages, depending on the amount and rate of extension, density of overburden, etc.